 ‘Tis a shameful admission but I worked in St Helens for three years and parked up around the back of this place with no knowledge it was actually there.
 But maybe that’s a deliberate thing, as it is an understated institution where the locals furtively enter with a knowing nod.

-Even as you walk past, it can be difficult to ascertain that there are top notch pastry products being served up in here as it […]
+Even as you walk past, it can be difficult to ascertain that there are top notch pastry products being served up in here as it is […]

 After a long day procuring growlers on the other side of the Pennines, I found myself negotiating the labyrinth that is the narrow winding streets of Stockport town centre in search of one more pie.
 I parked on a meter outside a nightclub cum lapdancing bar and headed for the bright lights and noise emanating from Stockport market over the bridge.
-Lord of the Pies (ace literary pun there) is situated at the quieter […]
+Lord of the Pies (ace literary pun there) is situated at the quieter end […]

 Or the Greenhalghs Steak & Ale with Dunscar Bridge Brewery Ale Pie to give it it’s full title.

 Now I’ve no idea where Dunscar Bridge is, let alone it’s famous brewery but that’s fine, as it always adds a certain touch of exoticism to proceedings.
 It’s near Bolton.
-Figures really seeing as that is where Greenhalgh’s is based, indeed with a fair wind blowing in the right direction you could probably get a waft of […]
+Figures really seeing as that is where Greenhalgh’s is based, indeed with a fair wind blowing in the right direction you could probably get a waft of baking pies heading […]

 I must apologise for not updating this blog for the past few weeks but as some readers may be aware, my pie eating mission was drawn to the attention of the national press during British Pie Week.

-What should have been a nice relaxing birthday for me last weekend saw me shuffling in and out of the Post Office at Wigan Asda carrying boxes of books to be shipped out to all points north, south, […]
+What should have been a nice relaxing birthday for me last weekend saw me shuffling in and out of the Post Office at Wigan Asda carrying boxes of books to be shipped out to all points north, south, east […]